How do I get a job with genomics?

 Individuals interested in working as genomics technicians should have a Bachelor’s Degree in Biology, Genetics, Molecular Biology, Biotechnology, or Biochemistry, and should also take courses that teach general laboratory techniques.

-How will genomics affect the future?
+How does genomics affect healthcare?

 Individual genetic makeup and variation inform the risk of disease, including in the prenatal, newborn, childhood, and adult contexts; can be used as a screening tool; more precisely characterize health conditions; improve medication selection, including therapies that may be designed to target the underlying disease …

 Disadvantages of Whole Genome Sequencing

 * Most physicians are not trained in how to interpret genomic data. * An individual’s genome may contain information that they DON’T want to know.
 For example, a patient has genome sequencing performed to determine the most effective treatment plan for high cholesterol.

 How do you become a clinical genomic scientist?

 Eligibility to become Geneticist

 - To become a Geneticist, a candidate must hold a bachelors degree in medicine, genetics or any allied discipline.